-Step one is the hardest part-finding the bass.
+Step one is the hardest part, finding the bass.
 Depending on the conditions, I find structure bass as shallow as 12 feet and as deep as nearly 50 feet on Lake Fork.
 A trick to figuring out the most productive depth is I'll watch my Lowrance graph for suspended fish off to the sides of points and humps or over open water.
-Generally, the depth that fish are suspending in open water is the depth you'll find active fish on top of structure.
+Generally, the depth that fish are suspending in open water is the depth you'll find active fish on top of the structure.

-On the other hand, if the fish are really chasing shad and actively feeding, shad and yellow bass pattern swimbaits and deep diving crankbaits deliver fast action.
-For the swimbait, I like a 4.5 inch or 5.5 inch Live Magic Shad rigged on a 4/0 to 6/0 extra wide gap hook with a ¼- to 3/8-ounce weight on the hook shank.
+On the other hand, if the fish are really chasing shad and actively feeding, shad and yellow bass pattern swimbaits and deep-diving crankbaits deliver fast action.
+For the swimbait, I like a 4.5 inch, or 5.5-inch Live Magic Shad rigged on a 4/0 to 6/0 extra-wide gap hook with a ¼- to 3/8-ounce weight on the hook shank.

 Cast these out on 15- or 20-pound fluorocarbon line, count them down to the depth of the fish, then swim them back in.

 As for colors, whites and chromes work great for the crankbaits, while barfish, magic shad, and albino shad are my favorite swimbait colors.

 Finally, keep a heavy topwater like a Zara Spook or a ½ ounce chrome lipless crankbait handy to cast when bass chase shad to the surface and rig them on 20lb CXX Mono so they'll stay on top.
 Keep these long casting baits handy, and you're almost guaranteed a hookup if you drop them into schooling fish.

 Suppose you want to learn how to structure fish or if you're looking to catch a lot of fish and maybe a lunker, late fall is hard to beat.
 Here's hoping you catch the lunker of your dreams.